 The Veritas Program: The Common Educational Experience

 Veritas 101 (VERIT 101) Being Human: The Catholic liberal arts symposium —3 credits

 By preparing students to appreciate and succeed in a mode of learning that is not the prerogative of any single discipline, the Veritas Symposium is intended to serve as a cornerstone to the rest of the Veritas Program, the Mount’s common, integrated four-year liberal arts curriculum.

 Communicating in a Global World: Foreign language —6 credits

-Students will take two 3-credit courses of foreign language, either beginning a new language or broadening mastery of a language already studied in high school.
+Students must take two 3-credit courses of foreign language, either beginning a new language or broadening mastery of a language already studied in high school.
 If continuing a language, students will be placed at the appropriate level based on a language placement exam and number of years of language study.
 Language study disciplines the mind, provides appreciation of pluralism and intercultural communication, and is useful for functioning in a global age.